gertrude-app/web/docs/src/pages/index.md

 ### Testing the filter for a spin

 Next, I close the admin window and open up a web browser like a Google Chrome or Safari or Firefox.
-I if you try to visit an address on the internet, you will notice that the _page does not load._ That's because the filter is running and blocking the entire internet with the exception of the addresses that you have specifically unlocked.
+If you try to visit an address on the internet, you will notice that the _page does not load._ That's because the filter is running and blocking the entire internet with the exception of the addresses that you have specifically unlocked.
 When Gertrude blocks something, you'll see an empty error page that looks something like this: